-For each additional loft dwelling, 100 square feet of additional roof area shall be developed for recreational use up to a maximum of 50 percent of the gross roof area.
+For each additional loft dwelling, 100 square feet of additional roof area shall be developed for recreational rise up to a maximum of 50 percent of the gross roof area.
 This recreational area shall be accessible to all the occupants of said loft dwellings and their guests for whom no fees are charged.

-111-20 MINOR MODIFICATIONS 111-201
+111-20 MINOR MODIFICATIONS

-The requirements of Section 111-101 relating to location of loft dwellings or joint living-work quarters for artists below the floor level of the third story of a building and Section 111-102 relating to use restrictions in floor area on the ground floor may be modified provided that the Commissioner of Buildings certifies that

-- (a) such space was vacant as of March 10, 1976, or - (b) such space was occupied by a resident as of March 10, 1976, or
+- a) The requirements of Section 111-101 relating to location of loft dwellings or joint living-work quarters for artists below the floor level of the third story of a building may be modified provided that the Chairman of the City Planning Commission determines that such floor area - (i) has been vacant since March 10, 1975, or - (ii) was occupied as a loft dwelling or joint living-work quarters for artists on September 1, 1980.